-- your residential address and contact details
+- your home address and contact details

-- the university at which you are enrolled
+- the university you attend

-- a curriculum vitae that includes details of noteworthy achievements (for example, previous degrees, professional awards, conference papers or published articles).
+- a curriculum vitae that includes details of noteworthy achievements — for example, previous degrees, professional awards, conference papers or published articles

 2. Research project

-- the title of your research project
+- title of your research project

 - qualifications, ability, achievements and potential

-- quality of previous research
+- previous research quality

-- value of proposed research
+- proposed research value

 Submitting an application